Text summarization is the task of shortening long pieces of text into a concise summary that preserves key information content and overall meaning.

 max_length: The maximum number of tokens to generate, we have specified a total of 150, you can change that if you want.

-min_length: This is the minimum number of tokens to generate, if you look closely to the tensor output, you'll count a total of 41 tokens, so it respected what we've specified, 40.
+min_length: This is the minimum number of tokens to generate, if you look closely at the tensor output, you'll count a total of 41 tokens, so it respected what we've specified, 40.
 Note that this will also work if you set it to another task such as English to German translation.

 length_penalty: Exponential penalty to the length, 1.0 means no penalty, increasing this parameter, will increase the length of the output text.

-num_beams: Specifying this parameter, will lead the model to use beam search instead of greedy search, setting
+num_beams: Specifying this parameter will lead the model to use beam search instead of greedy search, setting

 num_beamsto 4, will allow the model to lookahead for 4 possible words (1 in the case of greedy search), to keep the most likely 4 of hypotheses at each time step, and choosing the one that has the overall highest probability.